 Concerts, such as “songs from the shows”, are usually charged at 4.2% + VAT of gross box office receipts.

-Music played during a show, for example from a radio may be subject to a small charge, as would a performance of a song not covered by “grand rights” during a show.
+Music played to be head by characters during a show, for example from a radio may be subject to a small charge, and a request needs to be made in advance of the performance.
+The performance of a song not covered by "grand rights" during a show would also attract a small fee.

 We can reduce the fee for concerts and variety shows if the music occupies less than a certain percentage of the total performance time.
 Please contact email@example.com for more information.
 We must submit these requests well in advance, so let us know in good time if you think this might apply to you.